 Serving My Happiness

 For a long time now, I have shared my story with close friends, loved ones and yes, even therapists.
 When they hear my story a similar comment has come up, "You should write a blog!"
 The reality is that I have collaborated on blogs, I have written about other women and their lives, I have covered topics focused on advocacy and online communications but when asked to write about myself, I felt stunted.
-The idea has been so personal and, as I am sure many people feel, it is exposing.
+LinkedIn even shows I have high 85 people who have endorsed my blogging skills.
+The idea of a personal blog was...well...so personal and, as I am sure many people feel, it is exposing.
 However, there are parts of my life which appear very relevant for others, could possibly help them and so, I decided to buckle down and write this blog.
 I will say that if you read the beginning and stop, you may find me shallow, uncaring, heartless even, but if you read what I have to share in its entirety, a completely different picture may arise in your mind.

 So, here is the reality, I am going to say what you aren't supposed to say.
 It goes against several theories and beliefs on how to serve the world best, but I am going to share it anyway.
 Forget your friends, loved ones and humanity, if you are not serving yourself to your highest power, you are doing a disservice to the world, and you will not be as effective at your craft if you do not explore WHO YOU ARE.
 Who you are is relative to many things and can be psycho-analyzed in many different ways.

-In the last seven years, I have associated my mindset with that of an advocate.
-I have wanted to serve my community in several different capacities.
+For years, I have associated my mindset with that of an advocate.
+I wanted to serve my community in several different capacities.
 I have served through running a non-profit, owning women empowerment businesses, doing online communications for local and statewide political campaigns, and sitting on steering committees focused on advocating for youth of color and youth impacted by poverty.
-I have hosted an Undoing Institutional Racism workshop for the city of Tacoma and aided with a national Race and Pedagogy conference.
-The belief of advocating for others still stands today.
-Yet, a few years ago, a thought began to percolate in my mind, 'What if I am not serving my community and those I love to the best of my ability?
+I hosted an Undoing Institutional Racism workshop for the city of Tacoma and aided with a national Race and Pedagogy conference.
+It was a few years ago that a thought began to percolate in my mind, 'What if I am not serving my community and those I love to the best of my ability?
 Am I staying in negative situations because I believe I am serving a greater good?
 Is that even healthy?!'
 The thought which I am sure many millennials before me have had, and most likely other generations before me will detest was, "What about MY happiness?!
 What about ME?!"
 Then an idea popped into my head.